caoxiemeihao/nuxt-electron/README.md

 ## Notes
 By default, we force the App to run in SPA mode since we don't need SSR for desktop apps

+If you want to fully customize the default behavior, you can disable it by `disableDefaultOptions`

 <!-- Badges -->
 [npm-version-src]: https://img.shields.io/npm/v/nuxt-electron/latest.svg?style=flat&colorA=18181B&colorB=28CF8D